emm12ng/emm12ng/README.md

 ### Hi there 👋

 I'm Trang Nguyen (you can call me Emma, Em, or M :smile:) and I'm a sophomore and CS major at Mount Holyoke College.
-I'm from Vietnam and have been based in the U.S. for 10 years!

 I love coding and riding the ups and downs of the software development process.
 I also find great joy in working and bonding with other programmers over solving tech problems, and learning and offering ideas within a group setting.
 These days, you can often find me coding in C or doing NLP work, analyzing and modeling natural language.
 You can see my full tech stack below!